cbusillo/macos-game-patches/TOOLS.md

-# macOS Game Patches – Tooling
+# VR on macOS – Tooling

 This repo is currently scratch-only, but we keep a short list of tools that are useful for SE2 and other Windows-on-macOS patch work.

+This repo also includes VR runtime work under `vr-on-macos/`; keep VR-specific tools here when they become repeat-use.

 ## Binary / IL inspection